adeeshkrishna/DL_project/README.md

 # Conclusion
 This deep learning project showcases the application of CNNs in the field of autism detection from facial images.
 By combining sophisticated image analysis with a user-friendly web application, the project contributes to early detection efforts and enhances the support available for children with ASD.

+# Camera Access Issue
+If you encounter issues accessing the webcam in the deployed app, it may be due to browser or deployment environment restrictions.
+Here are some tips to address this:

+- Browser Permissions: Ensure your browser has permission to access the webcam.
+Check your browser settings and grant access if prompted.
+- Deployment Platform: Some platforms may restrict webcam access due to security reasons.
+  Consider running the app locally if you face issues with webcam functionality in the deployed version.